NitheshKumar-B/Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools/README.md

 # Ex No: 05 Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools

-Aim:
+## Aim:

 To design and implement a 1-bit full adder circuit using Cadence EDA tools and to understand its behavior in digital arithmetic operations.

-Tools Required:
+## Tools Required:

 •	Personal Computer

 •	Cadence Virtuoso Software

-Circuit Diagram:
+## Circuit Diagram:

 ![IMG-20241115-WA0006](https://github.com/user-attachments/assets/9b7907e2-47d3-4014-9317-998a850366b4)

+## Schematic Simulation:

-S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence
+PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence

 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.